Updated May 10th, 2019

 While you shouldn’t cancel before the funds hit your account, you should let your insurance agent know when you are planning to close.
 That way they can get any paperwork ready and have a pro-rated amount to refund you if you are able to get one.

 If your home insurance policy has annual payments, then they may pro-rate your insurance for the months you have left.
-This means if you have a 12-month policy that you pay in January, and you move in April, they’ll divide your premium by 12 and give you the remaining eight months of money.
+This means if you have a 12-month policy that you pay in January, and you move in April, they’ll divide your premium by 12 and give you the remaining 8 months of your premium back.

 If you’re planning on transferring your home insurance then you’ll want to notify your insurance when you begin the buying/selling process.
 They’ll help run the rates for you when you are considering which house to purchase.